-Purported inventory screenshot suggests 'Nokia Lumia 1020' hitting AT&T in black, white and yellowAlex Wagner - Deputy Managing Editor, News Desk
+Purported inventory screenshot suggests 'Nokia Lumia 1020' hitting AT&T in black, white and yellowAlex Wagner - Editorial Director of News and Content

 Jonesing for some more AT&T Nokia Lumia 1020 goodness after last night's image leak?
 That's precisely what is being served up tonight, courtesy of the folks at WPCentral.
 The site has posted what it claims is a screenshot of a Microsoft Store's upcoming inventory, complete with three entries for a "Nokia Lumia 1020 AT&T." The image suggests that AT&T will offer the new Lumia in black, white and yellow.
 It's not clear if or when other colors might be offered.
 The screenshot also shows that this store will be receiving 70 units of the device at a price of $602 each, though it seems possible that that cost is how much the store paid for the phone, not the amount that consumers will need to pony up.